heyudude/DSMR-reader-import/README.md

 # Background
 I started working on 2 existing scripts, python and windows scripting.
 Both have been at the root of my python script: why another one?
-Windows is not my thing ;) The python version is ok but it requires quite a bit of data ombutting.
+Windows is not my thing ;) The python version is ok but it requires quite a bit of data fiddling.
 Both not optimal

 # How does it work?
 - Reading in CSV structure,